jrehor/kcc/README.md

 ### who is k

 The man behind k is a computer scientist by the name Arthur Whitney.
 He is the principal designer of the language, and he is an iconic figure in a community of some of the sharpest and most sophisticated programmers and data scientists employed by some of the most influential institutions on the planet.
-Since early 90s, he provides them with ever more powerful revisions of a concept he has been refining throughout his career, a system to that allows to build very efficient software to transform large amounts of data into large amounts of money.
+Since early 90s, he delivers ever more powerful revisions of a concept he has been refining throughout his career, a system to build very efficient software that transforms large amounts of data into large amounts of money.
 That is, k enjoys much success in the world of finance.

 The need for this kind of software was around long before the man who coined the phrase "Big Data" was old enough to lace his own shoes, and a lot of forward-looking people embraced the k way of solving difficult problems.
 A lot of people made successful careers by building solutions using k, and they appreciate the tool at least as much as they appreciate the man behind it — and we believe they have their reasons for that.